Miscarriage: Should I Have Treatment to Complete a Miscarriage?

 I may need to have surgery even if I wait or take medicine.

-If I have bleeding or an infection, surgery is my best choice.
+If I have heavy bleeding or an infection, surgery is my best choice.

 - TrueYou're right.
 You may need surgery if you have heavy bleeding or an infection.